cinnData/DataSci/[DS-02] String data in Python.md

 dtype: object
 ```

-The method `str.len()` is a vectorized version of the function `len()` eplained above.
+The method `str.len()` is a vectorized version of the function `len()`, explained above.
 So, it returns the length of every term of a string series. `.str` is just a flag for string methods in Pandas.
 In this example, the **empty string** (`''`) has length zero.
 Since `None` has no length, a `NaN` value has been returned as the fourth term.
 Also, the series has then been converted by Python to data type `float`, to cope with that (it would be `int` if all the terms had length).

 ```
 In [13]: pres.str.len()